jubatus/website/source/en/faq_rpc_err_workaround.rst

 + If you perform RPC, exceptions may be raised.
 When exceptions occur, in some client language, connections aren't closed automatically.
-  To avoid resource leaks, You must catch exceptions and close connections explicitly.
+  To avoid resource leaks, you must catch exceptions and close connections explicitly.
-  It is also the same when you dispose an client object
+  It is also the same when you dispose an client object.

-+ RPC errors caused by application layer problems like RPC method or type mismatching, and also caused by transort layer problems like communication errors or timeout.
++ RPC errors caused by application layer problems like RPC method or type mismatching, and also caused by transport layer problems like communication errors or timeout.
   Trasport layer problems may recover by retrying RPC.

 + You must consider the following points before retrying RPC: